-Most of the infrastructure for a ros node has already been completed for you; the focus of this exercise is the perception algorithms/pipleline.
+Most of the infrastructure for a ROS node has already been completed for you; the focus of this exercise is the perception algorithms/pipeline.
 The CMakelists.txt and package.xml are complete and a source file has been provided.
-You could build the source as is, but you would get errors.
-At this time we will explore the source code that has been provided -browse the provided py_perception_node.cpp file.
+At this time we will explore the source code that has been provided in the py_perception_node. cpp file.
 This tutorial has been modified from training Exercise 5.1 Building a Perception Pipeline and as such the C++ code has already been set up.
-If something does not make sense, revisit that exercise.
-Open up the preception_node.cpp file and look over the filtering functions.
+Open the perception_node.cpp file and review the filtering functions.